yousefpy/JSEpisode5/README.md

   `vendor` to buy a specific number of ice creams but **ONLY IF** the customer is in the vendor's range **AND** they have enough money to buy that much ice cream. **ONLY THEN** is a request sent.
-  **BONUS**: Log a helpful message to let the customer no why they can't have ice cream.
+  **BONUS**: Log a helpful message to let the customer know why they can't have ice cream.
   **NOTE**: You might have to partially build the `Vendor` class first before you can get this to work!